 79 East 4th Street.
 Twitter: @NYTW79

-NYTW got much attention last year for presenting David Bowie’s musical “Lazarus.”
-Its fare ranged from the innovative and tuneful — “Hadestown” — to the cutting edge and incomprehensible — “Fondly, Collette Richland”
+NYTW got much attention two years ago for presenting David Bowie’s musical “Lazarus,” and last year for its “Othello” with movie stars Daniel Craig and David Oyelowo.
+Its fare has ranged from the innovative and tuneful — “Hadestown” — to the cutting edge and incomprehensible — “Fondly, Collette Richland”

 480 West 42nd Street.
 Twitter: @signaturetheatr